chenyukang/obweb/README.md

 [Obsidian](https://obsidian.md/) and [Flomo](https://flomoapp.com/) are two of my favorite Applications.

-I use Obsidian for knowledge management and Flomo for my thoughts or memos.
+I use Obsidian for knowledge management and Flomo for daily thoughts or memos.

 But Obsidian don't have a mobile version for Android and flomo don't work well with Obsidian.
-I decided to create a Web interface for Obsidian, so I can use it on my mobile devices and work in the way of flomo.
+I decided to create a Web interface for Obsidian, so I can use it on my mobile devices and work in a mixed way of Obsidian and flomo.

+Here are the principles of this project:

+1. The UI is designed to be more suitable for a mobile device.
+On PC/Mac, the Obsidian native application is more convenient than Web Applications.

+2. We won't do complicated edit on mobile end, in most scenarios, we create simple note and memos in daily life, but we can use `link` in Obsidian to build connections between notes.

+3. Keep everything simple, plain Markdown is preferable.
+Git as database and no other deps.

-I don't want to store any data on other third-party servers, here we will deploy it on our own server.
+4. We don't want to store any data on other third-parties, here we will deploy it on our own server.

-## Dev
+## Development

 + Backend: Rust + Warp for API
 + Frontend: Javascript, Bootstrap, JQuery.
-I'm a novice in Javascript :)
+I'm a novice in Frontend :)

-The UI is designed to be more suitable for a mobile device.
-On PC/Mac, the Obsidian native application is more convenient.

 For a MVP, I want to keep it stupid and simple.
-Most of code is simple and easy to understand, there are some hard-coded part.
+Most of code is simple and easy to understand, there are some hard-coded parts.

 Maybe you need to do some trivial tweaks.
 Any PR is welcome to make it better and useful for others.

-## Usage
+## Deployment

 1. Initialize login accounts